moxious/json2neo/README.md

    --label MyLabel (Use this label for the root JSON object) --multi treat input source as multiple JSON objects, one per line.

+   --create output cypher as a set of create operations --merge output cypher as a set of merge operations (default)

 Produces cypher on standard output.
 ```